Schwitzd/schwitzd.me/content/posts/from-iptables-to-nftables-with-docker.md

 This blog post was initially intended to explain how to migrate from `iptables` to `nftables` — there are plenty of similar posts all over the internet.
 However, I soon realised that I was also running Docker on my laptop, which still does not [natively support](https://github.com/docker/for-linux/issues/1472) `nftables` at the time of writing.
 I therefore decided to write a dual-aim article: switching to `nftables` and allowing Docker containers to access the network.

+*Update - 2025-12-07*: Docker 29 introduced experimental support for nftables, more details in the page [Docker with nftables](https://docs.docker.com/engine/network/firewall-nftables/)

 ## Disable `iptables`

 To fully transition to `nftables` and prevent conflicts, it's important to stop and disable the legacy `iptables` services.
 You can do this with the following commands: